 CAUTION: Revolving the power seat completely around will pull the wiring apart.
 The seats should only be swiveled toward the center of the vehicle.
-If the wires are loosened they can be reconnected by following the color code: Red to red, green to green, etc. On some models the wires will be on a plug that can be reattached.
+If the wires are loosened following the color code can reconnect them: Red to red, green-to-green, etc. On some models the wires will be on a plug that can be reattached.